AB-GR/blog/content/tldr/nullability-in-Csharp/index.md

 ```

 What this means is C# reference types will be treated as Non nullable by default.
-Does it below does not compile.
+Does this mean the below code wont compile.

 ```
 string s = null;